 System maintenance and monitoring

-Maintenance and monitoring tasks are fundamental for a system to ensure the availability of information and adequate performance of that system.
+Maintenance and monitoring tasks are fundamental for a system to make sure the availability of information and adequate performance of that system.

-By carrying out maintenance and administration tasks appropriately, you should be able to maximize a system's uptime, Automation Server included, and ensure appropriate performance, avoiding unplanned disruptions of the service to the end users.
+By carrying out maintenance and administration tasks appropriately, you should be able to maximize a system's uptime, Automation Server included, and make sure appropriate performance, avoiding unplanned disruptions of the service to the end users.

 Within such maintenance and monitoring, there are tasks which serve different purposes. such as: